 Mouth and Dental Injuries

 An injury to your mouth or lips may cause a large, loose flap of tissue or a gaping wound that may need stitches.
 A smaller wound on the lip may be stitched for cosmetic reasons.
 If an object, such as a piece of broken tooth or an orthodontic wire, gets stuck in a wound, you may need to have it removed by a doctor.
-You can also have problems from a
+You can also have problems from a piercing in the mouth.

 An injury to the roof of your mouth, the back of your throat, or a tonsil can injure deeper tissues in your head or neck.
 These injuries can happen when a child falls with a pointed object, such as a pencil or Popsicle stick, in his or her mouth.

 Check your symptoms to decide if and when you should see a doctor.